pedro-coelho-dr/mobsf-report/readme.md

 - Identifying the file hashes of both applications using MobSF.
 - Analyzing the reputation of these hashes using VirusTotal.
 - Extracting the AndroGoat database password with evidence provided.
-- Generating an iGoat-Swift report with recommendations for initiating a penetration test based on the findings.
+- Generating an iGoat-Swift report with insights for initiating a penetration test.

 ## Report Files
 - **[AndroGoat Report](androgoat.md)**